 Thanks for stopping by and checking out this gaming chair review.
 We are going to be checking out Respawn’s 200 Chair.
-Gentry from Respawn reached out to me and hooked us up with this sample making this review possible.
+Gentry from Respawn reached out to me and sent us this sample making this review possible.

 - Chair Backrest

 - Chair Seat

 First impressions of the Respawn chair was definitely different than my interactions with other chairs.
 Having a plastic shell, and mesh backing made it the first of it’s kind that I’ve ever put together or tested out.
 It also had considerably less parts than other chairs, such as the Clutch Chair, which made assembly much easier.